What is a Histotechnologist or Histologic Technician?

 - Laboratory information system LIS

-Becoming a Histotechnologist or Histologic Technician
+Individuals working as a Histotechnologist or Histologic Technician have obtained the following education levels:

 References: